symphonycms/jit_image_manipulation/README.markdown

 ### Recipes

 Recipes are named rules for the JIT settings.
 They can be edited on the preferences page in the JIT section and are saved in  `/workspace/jit-image-manipulation/recipes.php`.
-A recipe URL might look like
+A recipe URL might look like:

 	<img src="{$root}/image/thumbnail{image/@path}/{image/filename}" />